 If you’re on a budget, there are loads of great hostels to choose from in Singapore – and I’ve put together a list of the 12 best hostels in Singapore to help you find one.
 From capsule dorms to social backpacker hostels perfect for making friends, the list is full of recommendations from REAL travellers.
-I love the look of TRIBE hostel.
-And it’s in a fab location right by Chinatown.
 Check out this list of budget hostels in Singapore for a few more ideas.

 On a budget but can’t face a hostel?
 Singapore also has several capsule hostels.
 I spotted The Pod in Kampong Glam and thought it looked fab from the outside.
 It’s definitely in a great location at the heart of Kampong Glam, and it comes very highly recommended.